Cauchy convergence in V-normed categories: The -normed categories and

-In generalization of Example \ref{exsofnormedcats}(5), next we consider another category in which morphisms are not required to respect the structure of the objects: the objects of the category $\V\text{-}\mathsf{Lip}$ are small $\V$-categories, with arbitrary maps as morphisms (so that, as an ordinary category, $\V$-$\mathsf{Lip}$ is actually equivalent to $\SET$ again, as in Remarks \ref{VisVnormed}(1)).
-Their $\V$-norm measures to which extent they may fail to be $\V$-functors, as follows. \begin{proposition} Defining the {\em Lipschitz $\V$-norm} of a mapping $\varphi: X\to Y$ between small $\V$-categories by
+In generalization of Example \ref{exsofnormedcats}(4), next we consider another category in which morphisms are not required to respect the structure of the objects: the objects of the category $\V\text{-}\mathsf{Lip}$ are small $\V$-categories (see Facts \ref{secondremarks}(2)), with arbitrary maps as morphisms (so that, as an ordinary category, $\V$-$\mathsf{Lip}$ is actually equivalent to $\SET$ again, as in Remarks \ref{VisVnormed}(1)).
+Their $\V$-norm measures to which extent they may fail to be $\V$-functors, as follows. \begin{proposition} When we define the {\em Lipschitz $\V$-norm} of a mapping $\varphi: X\to Y$ between small $\V$-categories by letting $|\varphi|$ be maximal with $|\varphi|\otimes X(x,x')\leq Y(\varphi x\varphi x')$ for all $x,x'\in X$, so that: